vladocar/CSS-Micro-Reset/README.md

 I've done just that: **CSS Micro Reset**

 Feel free to add or remove elements to CSS Micro Reset, don't just blindly use it.
-For example, if don't use tables remove all the table related tags in the CSS Micro Reset.
+For example, if you don't use tables, remove all the table related tags in the CSS Micro Reset.

 Like I said in the beginning: You may not need this or any other CSS reset.